Can You Put Sunscreen on a New Tattoo?

 The last thing you want is for your new piece of art to become infected, fade prematurely, or for your skin to get more irritated than it already was.

-So, should you put sunscreen on a new tattoo?
-We shouldn't put sunscreen on a new tattoo until it’s completely healed, which could take at least 2-3 weeks.
+So, can you put sunscreen on a new tattoo?
+It's not recommended to put sunscreen on a new tattoo until it’s completely healed, which could take 4-6 weeks.
 Sunscreen can pose many problems for fresh ink, all the way from slight skin irritation to harmful infections and ink fade.

 After the healing period it is strongly recommended to use sunscreen on our tattoos when exposed to sunlight